_

 Meanwhile:

 Tom and Harry stepped out of a turbolift.
 "Why didn't you tell me Tom?
-I figured you'd have told everybody onboard by now to gloat," Harry questioned.
+I figured you'd have told everybody aboard by now to gloat," Harry questioned.

 Tom shrugged his shoulders, "I don't know, it was probably for B'Elanna's sake.
 It's not like this has been going on long."